Reading the Book Tour Revolution Through the XP Lens

 It was a surprise to exactly no one that Michelle Obama’s 2018 memoir, “Becoming,” was a hit, selling over 10 million copies to date.
 As the Tampa Bay Times put it, “That level of media attention is typical for a memoir by a former first lady or president… What’s utterly new is that book tour.”

-Live Nation, the entertainment behemoth generally known for producing tours for musicians like Shakira and Kiss, was tapped to produce “that book tour.”
+Live Nation, the entertainment behemoth generally known for producing tours for musicians like Shakira and Kiss, was tapped to produce “That Book Tour.”
 Obama sold out 20,000-person stadiums with fans clamoring to see her interviewed by a lineup of A-list guests, including the likes of Sarah Jessica Parker and Stephen Colbert.
 Plus, there was the constant possibility of a special guest appearance by her husband, who stopped by her D.C. event.

 A percentage of tickets were given to local community groups and charities for free and the remainder ranged in price from $29 to $3,000, with those packages on the higher end of the cost spectrum including exclusive meet-and-greets.
-Events included gift shops selling not only copies of the book but T-shirts, candles, and other memorabilia, and the tour’s soundtrack was curated by Questlove and made available for streaming on Spotify.
+Events included gift shops selling not only copies of the book but also T-shirts, candles, and other memorabilia, and the tour’s soundtrack was curated by Questlove and made available for streaming on Spotify.
 But as far as we can tell, that was kind of… it, XP-wise.

 As Vox aptly highlighted, “Michelle Obama’s superpower is her ability to create intimacy at scale.”
 In other words, people paid to listen in on a personal conversation — a slightly less-filtered version of the “mom-in-chief” they’d admired from afar for the previous eight years.